-Making long story short, you can buy Office 365 in a couple of licensing programs like:
+Making long story short, you can buy Office 365 in a couple of licensing programs such as:

 - Enterprise Agreement